STEM X Academy FAQs

 When and where will the 2018 STEM X Academy be held?

-Delegates will be housed at the new Bruce Hall, a brand new student accommodation complex at the ANU for the duration of the program.
+Delegates will be housed at Wamburun Hall, a new student accommodation complex at the ANU for the duration of the program.
 The program will take place across two venues - Questacon's Ian Potter Technology Learning Centre and CSIRO's Discovery Centre.
 Transport to and from these venues is covered by the program.

 Who can attend the STEM X Academy?